NCATS-Tangerine/smartBag/README.md

 It would be better to

-  * **Annotate**: Annotate data archives with appropriate semantica and ontological metadata.
+  * **Annotate**: Annotate data archives with appropriate semantic and ontological metadata.
   * **Generate**: Compile the data and semantics to publish them into various evolving tech pipelines.

 ### Annotate